Swords (suit)

-The suit of Swords is one of the four card suits used in Latin-suited playing cards alongside Coins, Cups and Batons.
+The suit of swords is one of the four card suits used in Latin-suited playing cards alongside coins, cups and batons.
 These suits are used in Spanish, Italian and some tarot card packs.

 Symbol on Italian pattern cards: Symbol on Spanish pattern cards: Symbol on French Aluette Spanish pattern cards:

 Characteristics

+The suit of swords is believed to have derived from Chinese money-suited cards' Tens of Myriads of Strings of cash coins suit.
+When the cards came into contact with the Islamic world, the Muslims adopted and renamed the suit of tens as swords.
+This may have been due to the Chinese numeral character for "ten" (十) being seen with one of its strokes elongated.

-In Spain, the suit of Swords is known as espadas and the court cards are known as the Rey (King), Caballo (Knight or Cavalier) and Sota (Knave or Valet).
+In Spain, the suit of swords is known as espadas and the court cards are known as the rey (king), caballo (knight or cavalier) and sota (knave or valet).
 The Spanish play with packs of 40 or 48 cards.
-There are no Tens and, in the shorter pack, the Nines and Eights are also dropped.
-Thus the suit of Swords ranks: R C S (9 8) 7 6 5 4 3 2 1.
-In Italy the suit is known as spade and the corresponding court cards are the Re, Cavallo and Fante.
+There are no tens and, in the shorter pack, the nines and eights are also dropped.
+Thus the suit of swords ranks: R C S (9 8) 7 6 5 4 3 2 1.
+In Italy the suit is known as spade and the corresponding court cards are the re, cavallo and fante.
 Either 40 or 52-card packs are used.
-In the shorter packs, the Tens, Nines and Eights are removed.
+In the shorter packs, the tens, nines and eights are removed.
 Card ranking is thus: R C F (10 9 8) 7 6 5 4 3 2 1.

-A distinguishing feature is that, in Spanish patterns, the swords are depicted as short and straight, whereas in Italian patterns they are long and curved.
+The interpretation and arrangement of the pips helps to subdivide the Latin-suit systems: